 Water volume to add: .75 oz.

 So you'll want to add .75 oz. of water to your pre-batched Manhattan.
 For large batches, you'll of course have to scale up your recipe.
-To help make creating batched cocktails easier, you can use our Batched Cocktail Calculator below:
+To help make creating batched cocktails easier, you download our Cocktail Batching Calculator: